zofrex/runeterra_cards/README.md

 This library makes it easy to decode Legends of Runeterra deck codes, load Data Dragon metadata for cards, and perform operations on the data.

+Deck code decoding is based on [the specification documented by Riot Games](https://github.com/RiotGames/LoRDeckCodes).
+Metadata loading is designed to work with the metadata from [Legends of Runeterra Data Dragon](https://developer.riotgames.com/docs/lor#data-dragon).

 ## Documentation

 [Full API documentation including examples is available on Rubydoc](https://www.rubydoc.info/gems/runeterra_cards).
 It is recommended to read it there rather than reading the docs on Github.